yesworkflow-org/yw-noworkflow/README.md

 <p align="center"><img src="https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/graph/yw_combined_graph.png" height="500"></p>

 YesWorkflow can also generate workflow from prospective provenance.
+You can render the visualization for the lineage of a specific output data product.

-For example, if we're interested in which steps and data products result in the "corrected image", we can use the following command:
+For example, if we're interested in which steps and data products result in the "corrected image" in the simulate_data_collection, we can use the following command:

 ```
     bash ../../scripts/yw_prospective_lineage.sh \